DuurAlblas/ATP/README.md

 |Argument|Explanation|
 |---|---|
 | -h or --help | Use this argument to see every argument and it's parameters.
 | -f or --file `code.coco`| By using this argument you can use a different file from `code.coco`.
-Note that the extension however must be `.coco`
+Note that the extension however must be `.coco`.
+If you use this option with the `-C` option the output file wil be the same file name except `.coco` is replaced by `.asm`.
+Using the `-o` option wil override this.
+| -i or --input `int,int` | When you use the `ZL` instruction the application expects input from this option.
+The input integers must be `,` sepperated.
 |-I| By using this option you specify you want to use the Interpreter functionality in stead of the Compiler functionality (This is the Default setting).
 |-C| By using this option you specify you want to use the Compiler functionality in stead of the Interpreter functionality.
 |-v or --verbose | If this option is used the application will print extra information.
+|-o or --ouput `code.asm` | Use this option to change the output `.asm` file name.

 ## Interpreter
 The Interpreter uses a dictionary named `interpreterDict` that contains the Instructions as keywords and the actual functionality as the value.
 The Interpreter also uses a class name `Platform` this class simulates a microcontroller environment by having the instruction list and another list that acts as memory.
 By keeping track of where we are in both lists using the instruction pointer and memory pointer we can freely move throughout the memory and execute all the code.
 Using this dictionary and simulated platform a user can write simple (or very advanced) applications.

 The Interpreter functionality can be used by starting the application using the `-I` CLI argument.

 ## Compiler
+The Compiler uses a dictionary named `compilerDict` that contains the Instrucitons as keywords and the actual functionality as the value, the same way the Interpreter does.
+All these instructions will generate strings with assembly code.
+The `Compiler.compile()` function wil return a single string containing all the instructions from the Controller Code that was supplied.
+Using the `Compiler.export()` function you can export the string to a `.asm` file.
+The Compiler wil add a label to each block of assembly that corresponds to a single line in Controller Code.
+These labels are used to jump around to line numbers in Controller Code.

 The Compiler functionality can be used by starting the application using the `-C` CLI argument.